Improving the Estimation of Lifetime Effects in A/B Testing via Treatment Locality: From SST to Local Treatment

 We then establish the model for Local Treatment.
 Specifically, there exists a pre-determined ``crucial" subset $\gS^\ft\subseteq \gS$.
 The treatment policy $\pi^\ft$ and control policy $\pi^\fc$ will only vary at state $s\in\gS^\ft$.
 Formally, we define \begin{itemize}[wide] \item \textbf{The Control Policy $\pi^\fc$:} This policy maintains $\pi^\fc(s)\equiv \fc$ across all states $s\in\gS$, following the same definition as Section~\ref{sec: model}. \item \textbf{The Treatment Policy $\pi^\ft$:} This policy now implements the new intervention $\ft$ exclusively whenever at the state $s\in\gS^\ft$, while defaulting to $\fc$ in all the other states in $\gS\setminus \gS^\ft$.
 In other words, $\pi^\ft(s)\equiv \ft$ for all $s\in \gS^\ft$ and $\pi^\ft(s)\equiv \fc$ for all $s\in \gS\setminus \gS^\ft$. \end{itemize} Notice that when the size of the crucial subset $|\gS^\ft|=1$, we recover the definition of SST.
 The average treatment effect $\vDelta$ follows the same definition as section~\ref{sec: model}.

-Having demonstrated the effectiveness of IS and PI for variance reduction under SST, we can now extend these results to Local Treatment scenarios.
-It can be expected that all A/B testing methods—including IS and PI—under local treatment will still produce asymptotically normal estimators, similar to Theorem~\ref{thm: AB_Testing}, \ref{thm: info_sharing} and \ref{thm: PI}.
+Having demonstrated the effectiveness of IS for variance reduction under SST, we can now extend these results to Local Treatment scenarios.
+It can be expected that we are able to establish similar results to Theorem~\ref{thm: AB_Testing}, \ref{thm: info_sharing}.
 Compared to SST, the heterogeneous part of the system becomes a subset $\gS^\ft$ instead of the single just state $s^1$.
-As a result, we can only share information, or plug in perfect information, of state $s\in \gS\setminus \gS^\ft$ for IS and PI estimator respectively.
-The following theorem characterizes this key difference from SST.
+As a result, we can only share information of state $s\in \gS\setminus \gS^\ft$.
+The following theorem characterizes this extension from SST.

-\begin{theorem}[Asymptotic Normality with Local Treatment] Assuming the Markov Chain induced by policy $\pi^\ft,\pi^{1/2}$ are both uniformly ergodic, with Local Treatment on state $\gS^\ft \subseteq \gS$, it holds as $T\to\infty$, for $\Gamma \in \{\mathrm{AB},\mathrm{IS}, \mathrm{PI}\}$ and any state $s\in \gS$,
+\begin{theorem}[Asymptotic Normality with Local Treatment] Assuming the Markov Chain induced by policy $\pi^\ft,\pi^{1/2}$ are both uniformly ergodic, with Local Treatment on state $\gS^\ft \subseteq \gS$, it holds as $T\to\infty$, for $\Gamma \in \{\mathrm{AB},\mathrm{IS}\}$ and any state $s\in \gS$,

 where $\sigma_{\Gamma}^2(s)$ can be decomposed according to the state as